RubenGres/blog/src/posts/ainerds.md

 The technology's trajectory from Reddit proof-of-concept to Hollywood production tool illustrates how grassroots innovation can reshape entire industries.
 Major studios now use similar techniques for digital resurrection of deceased actors and de-aging effects.
 The broader implications—including the commodification of actors' likenesses—continue to unfold.

-## Technical Breakthroughs from Anime-Focused Research
+## "Anime Research" Pioneer Work

-### Waifu2x: Pioneering Super-Resolution
+### Super-Resolution Anime Waifus

 In 2015, the most effective image upscaling algorithm didn't emerge from Google, Microsoft, or other tech giants.
-Instead, Waifu2x was developed by a relatively unknown Japanese Kaggle competitor, motivated by the desire to enhance anime artwork quality.
+Instead, [Waifu2x](https://www.waifu2x.net/) was developed by a relatively unknown Japanese Kaggle competitor, motivated by the desire to enhance anime artwork quality.

 The name itself, "waifu" is internet slang for anime characters, giing us come clues on the developer motivation.
 Despite its unconventional origins, Waifu2x represented a significant advance in super-resolution techniques and influenced subsequent research in the field.

-### r/AnimeResearch: Specialized ML Applications
+### r/AnimeResearch ...Specialized Applications

 The [r/AnimeResearch]((https://www.reddit.com/r/AnimeResearch/) subreddit, with approximately 4,000 members, focuses on machine learning for anime.
 While relatively small, this community has produced notable technical contributions.